christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 ### Step 7 - Install extension

 If you followed Step 5, then you should already have a `.mpack` at hand.
+To install a [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac?WT.mc_id=DT-MVP-5004822) extension, you need to follow these steps:

 ![](/assets/images/extending-vsmac-extensions.png)